KasperTech/UltraviZ-CrowdGuard-Backend/README.md

-# UltraviZ CrowdGuard Frontend
+# UltraviZ CrowdGuard Backend

 ## Overview

-This repository contains the codebase for frontend structure of UltraviZ CrowdGuard
+This repository contains the codebase for backend structure of UltraviZ CrowdGuard

 ## Getting Started